-A: We as a couple are very happy, positive people but are both aware of the desire and emptiness we have without a child.
-We have discussed adoption ever since we started dating and knew that when the time was right, we would go forward with our plans to expand our family through adoption.
-We have a sweet dog that helps fill some of the void in our lives but we both know that we are ready to hear laughter when we bake cookies for Santa and set out carrots for Rudolf (our dog currently just begs for the cookies he cannot have and my husband calls me silly for setting out cookies when we don’t have children).
-We are ready to start traditions with a child and desire to read bedtime stories and prayers at night.
-My heart longs for baby to rock to sleep and our arms long to hold and raise a child to serve and love others.
+A: As a couple we are very happy, positive people, but we are aware of the desire and emptiness we have without a child.
+We have a sweet dog that helps fill some of the void in our lives, but we both know that we are ready to hear laughter when we bake cookies for Santa and set out carrots for Rudolf (our dog currently just begs for the cookies he cannot have and my husband calls me silly for setting out cookies when we don’t have children).
+We are ready to start traditions with a child and long to read bedtime stories and say prayers at night.
+My heart longs for baby to rock to sleep and our arms long to hold and raise a child to love.
 Our hearts ache a little when we see parents at the park pushing their children in strollers and teaching their kids to ride a bike.
 We have a blast in the backyard, tossing the football, but cannot deny that we both dream of having a child outside joining us.
-Both our hearts skip a beat when we hear our niece and godson call their parents mommy and daddy.
+Both our hearts skip a beat when we hear our niece and godson call their parents Mommy and Daddy.
 We so look forward to hearing those words from our child.
 One day the “silly” traditions that we do during the holidays will be treasured memories we will get to share with our child and we will know without a doubt that it was worth the wait.

 Q: Describe your last vacation and/or daytrip.

-A: The last vacation we took together as a family was this past New Years.
-We rented a cabin for 4 days in Murphy, NC.
+A: The last vacation we took together as a family was this past New Year's.
+We rented a cabin for 4 days in North Carolina.
 It was a somewhat isolated cabin, which is exactly what we wanted for our trip.
 This trip was designed for us to get a way, unplug from everything, and just enjoy each other’s company.
 Of course, our dog Walker made the trip with us.
 We packed coolers full of food and cooked all of our own meals for the entire trip.
-We went hiking, read, Erin did a little Yoga, and cuddled up on the couch with our dog and some Netflix.
+We went hiking, read, Erin did a little yoga, and we cuddled up on the couch with our dog and some Netflix.
 It was an awesome trip and something we plan to do again!

 Q: Will you be a stay-at-home parent?
 If so, what are your day-to-day plans?

-A: No. Neither of us plan to stay at home with the child past maternity and paternity leave.
-However, Erin’s job is very flexible and she is able to work from home some.
-Both sets of grandparents are almost retired and plan on babysitting often.
-Jake’s work also provides childcare on campus, so if we have to place our child in daycare for a time period, Jake will be walking distance from him or her at all times.
+A: We will both return to work after our family leave.
+Erin’s job is very flexible and she is able to work from home some.
+Both sets of grandparents can’t wait to start babysitting.
+Jake’s work also provides wonderful childcare on campus, so if we have to place our child in daycare for a time, Jake will be walking distance from him or her at all times.